Coronavirus FAQ: Is It A Good Idea To Buy An Air Cleaner For My Home?

 The only downside to a personal air cleaner is the cost (in addition to the upfront cost, there's the cost of replacement filters and energy to consider).
 When you're considering the purchase, think of it as a health care tool, Allen suggests.
 And remember that personal air cleaners also remove chemicals, allergens and dust.

-For Abraar, even without randomized, controlled trials to prove that portable air cleaners help prevent COVID-19, it's a simple calculation for most people who aren't completely isolated.
+For Karan, even without randomized, controlled trials to prove that portable air cleaners help prevent COVID-19, it's a simple calculation for most people who aren't completely isolated.

 "At this point, the possible benefits outweigh the cost," he says.
 "If later the studies prove air purifiers work and it may have had an impact, you don't want to think, 'I could have gotten it.' "

 Sheila Mulrooney Eldred is a freelance health journalist in Minneapolis.
-She's written about COVID-19 for Medscape, Mpls.St.Paul Magazine, Science News for Students and the Washington Post.
+She's written about COVID-19 for Medscape, Mpls.St.Paul Magazine, Science News for Students and The Washington Post.
 More at sheilaeldred.pressfolios.com.
 On Twitter: @milepostmedia